What Do Logging Worker Supervisor Do?

 The states with the most job growth for Logging Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for a Logging Worker Supervisor
+Logging Worker Supervisor Average Salary

 The typical yearly salary for Logging Worker Supervisors is somewhere between $28,420 and $78,920.